montyaggie/tamufeed.js/README.md

 ## Synchronous Integration

-To integrate this software onto a web page (the old synchronous way), you basically need to add three things in your HTML.
+To integrate this software onto a web page (the old synchronous way), you basically need to add four things in your HTML.
+Let the demo `synchronous.html` be your guide!

 1. The configuration script block, which configures parameters like your feed's address.
 Put it in the &lt;HEAD&gt; of the document.
 2. The prerequisite jQuery & Google JS API script tags, and this script.
 Put them in the same sequence near the closing &lt;/BODY&gt; tag at the bottom.
 3. The text/html script elements, which are the output templates for this script.
 Put them anywhere *before* this script.
+4. And finally, copy the bottom-most inline script block in the demo's HTML to the bottom of your HTML.

 Here is an example of #1: